jon48/webtrees-theme-rural/README.md

 ### Introduction

 The Rural theme has first been created for PhpGedView in 2009.
-It has since then be migrated to **webtrees**, and followed the subsequent evolutions, up to the latest version.
+It has since then been migrated to **webtrees**, and followed the subsequent evolutions, up to the latest version.
 Initially embedded in a larger code base, I have extracted it to its own GitHub repository in 2018.

-The Rural theme is mainly based on brown tones, as a tribute to the earth our ancestors used to cultivate, with some green, color of nature.
+The Rural theme is mainly based on brown tones, as a tribute to the earth our ancestors used to cultivate, with some green, colour of nature.
 Contrary to other standard themes which use the full width of the screen, its characteristic layout is organised around the main genealogical content being wrapped within a responsive white panel on a brown background.

 The header logo can be customised to any image, as long as its height does not exceed 150px (instructions below).

-Having been a loyal companion to my **webtrees** experience for so many year now, I am happy to share the Rural theme and hope it can find its way to your list of themes.
+Having been a loyal companion to my **webtrees** experience for so many years now, I am happy to share the Rural theme and hope it can find its way to your list of themes.

 *Jonathan Jaubart*